Davidmide02/Davidmide02/README.md

 - 👋 Hi, I’m David Adenusi
-- 👀 I’m interested in solving problems ussing programming languages
+- 👀 I’m interested and dedicated in solving problems
+- Technologies HTML, CSS and JavaScript
-- 🌱 I’m currently learning JavaScript and React
+- Library Leafjs and Reactjs
-- 💞️ I’m looking forward to collaborate on projects that cut across web development
+- 💞️ I’m looking forward to collaborate on projects
 - 📫 How to reach me Davidmide07@gmail.com

 <!---